Pay Stubs generating

-Taking care of your employees is the best way to get on the road to success even if you are running a small business.
+Taking care of your employees is the best way to get on the road to success, even if you are running a small business.
 But there’s a lot that goes into that.
-Arguably, one of the most important decisions you will make with regards to your employees is how you are going to manage and handle the payroll process.
+Arguably, one of the most important decisions you will make concerning your employees is how you will manage and handle the payroll process.

-Pretty much 100% of employees would like to receive their pay through direct deposit, but there are many small businesses which still choose to use paper checks for their payroll.
-If you’re running a business and want to learn more about how to make pay stubs for your employees and what rules should be followed, then read on.
-Before choosing how to go about paying your employees, ensure that you’re compliant with state regulations, there are some requirements which vary by state which need to be followed related to the delivery of employee pay information.
+100% of employees would like to receive their pay through direct deposit, but many small businesses still use paper checks for their payroll.
+If you’re running a business and want to learn more about making employee pay stubs and what rules should be followed, read on.
+Before choosing how to pay your employees, ensure that you’re compliant with state regulations; some requirements vary by state and need to be followed related to the delivery of employee pay information.

 Federal Law Overview

-According to The Fair Labor Standard Act (FLSA), payroll records should be kept by the employer, but it does not require employers to provide pay stubs to employees.
-Employers don’t have to provide a paper record, but Federal laws do have strict requirements for record keeping.
+According to The Fair Labor Standard Act (FLSA), FISA the employer should keep payroll records, but it does not require employers to provide employee pay stubs.
+Employers FISA must provide a paper record, but Federal laws have strict record-keeping requirements.

 State Law Overview

-Despite of the fact that pay statements are not required under Federal law, most states have preferred to pass laws that require employers to provide regular statements about their pay and withholding.
-Your state might not require employer-issued pay stubs, but an employee has the right to call for payroll records.
+Although pay statements are not required under Federal law, most states have preferred to pass laws requiring employers to provide periodic statements about their pay and withholding.
+Your condition might not require employer-issued pay stubs, but an employee can call for payroll records.

 -Employees have a unique, secure login